dotanuki-labs/android-oss-cves-research/README.md

 ## Conclusions

-When using `gradle-bodyguard` for the first time, one might get the impression that his/hers Gradle project is actually totally broken from the security perspective; this study demonstrates that we can go a bit easier on that, since a deep analysis over the overall vulnerabilities is needed and since the right criteria id needed to figure out if we were pawned (or not).
+When using `gradle-bodyguard` for the first time, one might get the impression that his/hers Gradle project is actually totally broken from the security perspective; this study demonstrates that we can go a bit easier on that, since a deep analysis over the overall vulnerabilities is needed and since the right criteria is needed in order to realize if we were pawned (or not).

 [Supply chain attacks](https://arstechnica.com/information-technology/2020/04/725-bitcoin-stealing-apps-snuck-into-ruby-repository/) are a thing, and as exposed in the motivations of **Gradle Bodyguard**, we should have better - and free ways - to learn about then.

-As Software Engineers, we usually run checkers for code style in our Continous Integration workflows and pipelines; but let's speak the truth here : *bad* code style and *good* style mean the same thing to final users, unlike good security and bad security.
+As Software Engineers, we usually run checkers for code style in our Continous Integration workflows and pipelines; but let's speak the truth here : *bad* code style and *good* style mean the same thing to final users, unlike **good security** and **bad security**.
+We will never see a business bankrupt due to warnings from Linters, but we might see that due to serious security breaches.

-So, if we could learn at CI time if we just introduced a new vulnerability in our Gradle build, even though if vulnerability eventually can be ignored after a proper analysis, then why not?
+We can do the best effort regarding the libraries we own inside our projects; but the work to validate the entire dependencies chain from a security standpoint has to be automated somehow.
+This is reason why I wrote **Gradle Bodyguard** for my Android and JVM projects.

-This is reason why I wrote Gradle Bodyguard for my Android and JVM projects.
+For sure it is not perfect, but at least we have something in place.🙂

 I'm not a Security Engineer, neither a Security Researcher.
-Maybe I made mistakes on my analysis; if so, please, let me know about them and learn from them.
+Maybe I made mistakes on my security analysis; if so, please let me know about and learn from them.
 Feel free to reach me out.

 ## Show your love